trevorsworld/Phase-1-Project/README.md

-# phase_1_project
+# Phase_1_Project
   # Train Booking

 This is a website for booking train tickets hassle-free.
 It allows users to search for trains, make bookings, and provide reviews.
-The website primarily caters to students traveling to the Moringa School.
+The website primarily caters to students traveling to Moringa School.

 ## Table of Contents